Turks and Caicos Kiteboarding Guide

 Domestic Flights and Ferries

-Travel between our islands typically takes place on small passenger ferry boats, and small twin turboprop aircraft that seat between 10 and 20.
+Travel between the islands typically takes place on small passenger ferry boats and small twin turboprop aircraft that seat between 10 and 20 passengers.

 Generally, there are no restrictions or lack of luggage space on the ferries.
 There may technically be excess baggage fees above certain amounts, yet these fees are seldom enforced.

 The local airlines generally try to be accommodating, yet there’s only so much space on a tiny airplane.
-There’s a decent chance that excess and oversize baggage fees will be applied, and if the flight’s at full capacity, items may be delayed to another flight.
+There’s a decent chance that excess and oversize baggage fees will be applied, and if the flight is at full capacity, items may be delayed to another flight.

 Downwind Kite Safaris

-A great activity for a capable kiter is a downwind kite safari through our spectacular and uninhabited cays.
+A great activity for a capable kiter is a downwind kite safari through the spectacular and uninhabited cays.

 A kite safari is simply a lot of fun.
 You’ll be able to race through the islands if you’d like, or you can take time exploring the coves and channels.
 Wildlife abounds, which simply adds to the experience.